LumpyTales/poco/README.md

 the product data for each use case.
 And this is where PoCo comes into play, which can achieve exactly this by generating collector classes.

-## Licensing

-This software is licensed under the MIT Licence.
-Note that poco has several dependencies which may have be bound to other licenses than the MIT License.
-Note that using poco comes without any (legal) warranties.

 ## How can I use it?
 Currently, there is the possibility to integrate a gradle plugin into the build process which can generate the collector classes.
 Alternatively, you could also write your own CLI by including the project as dependency.